 My kids are 1 and 2 right now but this is on my list.
 When Lincoln was 1 he was great at picking up his toys each day and would clean his room before bed, with A LOT of direction and some assistance.
 With two, I’m not nearly as diligent because it’s faster and easier for me to spend three minutes picking up everything myself.
 But, I know consistency pays off and I’m excited to help Lincoln and Adelaide learn a little bit about responsibility and work this year.

-And a few more New Year Resolutions to consider:
+And a few more New Year Resolutions for Moms to consider:

 - Stop trying to be your kid’s best friend.
 Be their parent, not their BFF.

 - Stop complaining about the messes.
 Kids will always make messes – don’t waste time complaining about the inevitable.